kanidm/kanidm/book/src/developers/designs/replication_coordinator.md

 ### KRC Configuration

 The KRC is implied as a server node by the *lack* of a `krc_client` configuration.
-This informs the node that it must not contact other nodes for it's replication topology, and it prepares the node for serving that replication metadata.
+This informs the node that it must not contact other nodes for its replication topology, and it prepares the node for serving that replication metadata.
 This is analgous to a single node operation configuration.

 ```